basimakram/Talking-AI-Avatar/README.md

 Instead of boring text boxes, you get **9 unique avatars** with their own personalities!
 Want business advice?
 Chat with Adam Sterling.
 Need some laughs?
 Raj Mehra's your guy.
 Each avatar remembers your conversation and responds in their unique style.

 ### 🗣️ Voice That Just Works
-We've integrated **multiple TTS providers** (OpenAI, Google, Deepgram, Azure) so you'll always get crystal-clear voice synthesis.
-If one service is down, the app automatically switches to another - no interruptions to your conversation!
+We've integrated **multiple TTS providers** (OpenAI, Google, Deepgram) so you'll always get crystal-clear voice synthesis.
+Obvs you will have to get the api keys.

 ### 🎤 Talk Naturally
 Just hit the microphone button and start talking!
 The app uses **OpenAI Whisper** for speech recognition, so it understands you clearly even with background noise or different accents.